opendatapune/opendatapune.github.io/Instructions.md

 - To get out of the virtual environment, type : `deactivate` on the terminal

 ### Starting OpenRefine
-- In the `opendatapune` folder there should be an `openrefine` folder.
+- In the `opendatapune` folder there should be an `openrefine` folder (or zip.
+Or [download it here](http://openrefine.org/)).
 Get your terminal path into it, and type:
 ```
 ./refine
 ```